by Annaka Harris

 The titles of my guided meditations are straightforward, but some have two versions—titled short and long.
 Mindful Breathing, for example, has a short and a long version; the long one is simply intended for children who have had more experience and are ready for slightly longer periods of silence.

-Annaka Harris is the New York Times bestselling author of CONSCIOUS: A Brief Guide to the Fundamental Mystery of the Mind (HarperCollins, June 2019).
-She is an editor and consultant for science writers, specializing in neuroscience and physics, and her work has appeared in The New York Times.
-Annaka is the author of the children’s book I Wonder, a collaborator on the Mindful Games Activity Cards, by Susan Kaiser Greenland, and a volunteer mindfulness teacher for the Inner Kids organization.
+Annaka Harris is the New York Times bestselling author of CONSCIOUS: A Brief Guide to the Fundamental Mystery of the Mind and writer and producer of the audio documentary series, LIGHTS ON.
+Her work has appeared in The New York Times, Nautilus Magazine, the Journal of Consciousness Studies, and IAI Magazine.
+Annaka is also the author of the children’s book I Wonder and coauthor of the Mindful Games Activity Cards.

 “As one of the very first to bring secular mindfulness into public schools, Annaka Harris is uniquely qualified to teach meditation to children in a simple, direct, and authentic way.
 I highly recommend Annaka’s guided meditations and lessons for children.”